 The amount of the quarterly distributions will fluctuate from quarter to quarter, depending on the proceeds received by the Trust, among other factors.
 There is no minimum required distribution.
-However, in order to provide support for cash distributions on the common units, ECA has agreed during the Subordination Period to subordinate 4,401,250 of the Trust units it owns, which constitute 25% of the outstanding Trust units.
-While the subordinated units will be entitled to receive pro rata distributions from the Trust if and to the extent there is sufficient cash to provide a cash distribution on the common units which is no less than the applicable quarterly subordination thresholds set forth below, during the Subordinated units will be reduced or eliminated in order to make a distribution on all Trust units, the distribution to be made with respect to the subordinated units will be reduced or eliminated in order to make a distribution, to the extent possible, of up to the subordination threshold amount on the common units.
-In exchange for agreeing to subordinate these Trust units, and in order to provide additional financial incentive to ECA to perform its drilling obligation and operations on the Underlying Properties in an efficient and cost-effective manner, ECA is entitled to receive incentive distributions equal to 50% of the amount by which the cash available for distribution on all of the Trust units in any quarter exceeds 150% of the subordination threshold for such quarter.
-ECA's right to receive the incentive distributions will terminate upon the expiration of the Subordination Period.
+In order to provide support for cash distributions on the common units for a limited period of time, ECA agreed to subordinate 4,401,250 of the Trust units it originally acquired, which constituted 25% of the outstanding Trust units.
+The subordinated units were entitled to receive pro rata distributions from the Trust each quarter if and to the extent there was sufficient cash to provide a cash distribution on the common units which was at least equal to the applicable quarterly subordination threshold.
+However, if there was not sufficient cash to fund such a distribution on all Trust units, the distribution with respect to the subordinated units was reduced or eliminated for such quarter in order to make a distribution, to the extent possible, of up to the subordination threshold amount on the common units.
+In exchange for agreeing to subordinate these Trust units, and in order to provide additional financial incentive to ECA to perform its drilling obligation and operations on the Underlying Properties in an efficient and cost-effective manner, ECA was entitled to receive incentive distributions equal to 50% of the amount by which the cash available for distributions, and the benefit of the subordination provisions to the holders of the common units, terminated upon the expiration of the Subordination Period.